 Transfer of credit is awarded for coursework completed at other colleges and universities.
 Records and Admissions is responsible for conducting official credit evaluations.
-Transfer students wishing to receive transfer credit must request official transcripts from colleges previously attended.
-AP tests and IB scores are also considered.
+Transfer students must request official transcripts from colleges previously attended to receive transfer credit.
 Transfer credit evaluations can take up to two weeks.
+A copy of the transfer credit evaluation will be mailed to the student or obtained from the Records and Admissions Office.
+Additional copies can also be obtained from Records and Admissions.